ZachWatkins/.github/contributing/development.md

 To maintain this project while allowing as many people as possible to contribute, it's important to keep in mind the different environments that people may be using to develop on.

-We will use coding conventions described here to improve cross-platform compatibility.
+We will use coding conventions described in this section to improve cross-platform compatibility.

 ### Bash